vanityURLs/vanityURLs/README.md

 The secret sauce are two plain text files:
   * `cfPage/_redirects` based on this [documentation](https://developers.cloudflare.com/pages/platform/redirects)
   * `cfPage/_headers` based on this [documentation](https://developers.cloudflare.com/pages/platform/headers/)

-> Pages uses HTTP validation and needs to hit an HTTP endpoint during validation.
-If another Cloudflare product is in the way (such as Access, a redirect, a Worker, etc.), validation cannot be completed.

 Make sure to put all the items with placeholders or splats at the end of the `cfPage/_redirects`.